 Episode 6 is easily the best episode of Call It What You Want.
 The episode is packed with exhilarating drama from start to finish.
 It begins with an explosive confession from Bas that has been building up all series.
 The aftermath is riveting as his character steps into the spotlight.

-Realistically, I was ready to give Call It What You Want a review score of 6 or 6.5 based on the quality in previous episodes.
-However, the last episode was so powerful that it bumped up the overall score to a 7 or 7.5.
+Realistically, I was ready to give Call It What You Want a review score of 6 to 6.5 based on the quality in previous episodes.
+However, the last episode was so powerful that it bumped the overall score to a 7 to 7.5.
 I’ll be a little more generous with the score just because of how much I love Bas, hehe. ❤️

 💕 Most romantic episode